 In many global cities a lot of people don’t drive often or don’t even own a car.
-Young people are waiting longer to get their driver’s licences, and some never intend to.
-And a larger proportion of the population are elderly and having to give up their licences.
-So we need to create neighbourhoods that are easy to get around without relying on cars.
+Young people are waiting longer to get their driver’s licences, and some never intend to, while at the other end of the spectrum, a larger proportion of the population are elderly and having to give up their licences.
+So we need to create neighbourhoods that are easy to get around without relying on cars- even as EVs may reduce the carbon load of the car.

 But we can’t expect everyone to change their behaviour overnight – we’ve built our cities and our lives around cars, and it’s going to take a lot of effort to shift that paradigm.
 As urbanists, there are several key things that we can do to help them make the transition.